General Application for GST/HST Rebates

 The investment plan or segregated fund can submit only one rebate application per calendar month.

-The election between the segregated fund and the insurer under subsection 261.31(3) allows the insurer to pay to, or credit in favour of, its segregated fund the amount of the subsection 261.31(2) rebate for tax that became payable, or was paid without having become payable, for supplies made by the insurer to its segregated fund (the relevant amount calculated under reason code 25).
+The election by the segregated fund and the insurer under subsection 261.31(3) allows the insurer to pay to, or credit in favour of, its segregated fund the amount of the subsection 261.31(2) rebate for tax that became payable, or was paid without having become payable, for supplies made by the insurer to its segregated fund (the relevant amount calculated under reason code 25).

 Note